elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_10.md

 | video - lectures        	| In the description on the page where a recording   is made available; also on the Intro page of the video.  	| Often identical with the author, if not also   listed in the description, also on the Intro page of the video  	| In the acknowledgement or anywhere else where   appropriate.
 Quite often videos include logos of organizations and   funders.  	| In the extended description if possible                                                                                                                      	|
 | software                	| In the README.md/metadata in the github/other   repository and .zenodo.json file                            	| Often identical with the author, if not listed   in the README.md/metadata                                     	| As an automatic contributor of the github   repository                                                                         	| In the README.md                                                                                                                                             	|

+### Get cited!

 When you are creating training materials, provide guidelines on how to cite them and credit the authors and other contributors.
-Make sure that you are acknowledging all relevant organizations and funders who contributed  to the creation of training materials.
-And it’s a good practice to refer to the entire course and cite the course host when you are citing the elements of the course.
+If you are using a git repository, you can for example add it to a [`CITATION.cff` file](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files).
+An easy way to get a DOI and therefore a way to be cited is by registering your material to [zenodo](https://zenodo.org/).

 ## Importance to encourage contribution